 It's important to emphasize that YOU SHOULD NEVER CONFRONT A SUSPECTED VIOLATOR PERSONALLY OR TAKE ANY ACTION THAT WOULD CREATE PERSONAL RISK.
 Report suspected violations to the proper authority!

---Follow This Website!
 At the bottom of the "Home" page we'll indicate the last time the static pages of this website were upated.
 Check for those updates!
 Also, review the "Blog" page often.
 Items of current interest will be posted, especially dates, times, and locations of public hearings on noise-related legislation.
 It's VERY important that people show up for these hearings and speak out.
 We will also post links to allow you to submit email testimony to make your opinion part of the public record.
 You can also check us out and follow us on Facebook.
 Just click the Facebook icon on our home page, top center below the menu bar.

 --Become Involved With Your Neighborhood Board.
 The Neighborhood Board organizations across the City and County of Honolulu (other islands have their own board structures as well) is the lowest level of participatory governance.
 You as a Honolulu resident have the right to address the board, or to communicate with your board members on issues of interest to your specific community.
 The City and County of Honolulu web site with each Neighborhood Board, their meeting times and location, and representatives and their contact information, can be found at the following link: http://www.honolulu.gov/nco/boards.html